propelorm/Propel/cookbook/user-contributed-behaviors.markdown

 * [EqualNestBehavior](http://github.com/CraftyShadow/EqualNestBehavior) Supports relations where a class references to itself and the columns within the reference class are equal.
 Suitable for "Friends"-like relationships.

-* [ArrayAccessBehavior](http://github.com/nnarhinen/propel-arrayaccess) Adds ArrayAccess implementations to the BaseObjects
+* [ArrayAccessBehavior](http://github.com/nnarhinen/propel-arrayaccess) Adds ArrayAccess implementations to the BaseObjects.

+* [GeocodableBehavior](./geocodable-behavior.html) Helps you build geo-aware applications.

 ## symfony 1.x Behaviors ##